particle-iot/docs/src/content/getting-started/logic-ledger/application-templates/integration-monitor.md

 This is the easiest and most straightforward way to get notifications.
 All you need to do is grab a webhook URL from Slack and install it into a new Particle Slack integration.

-1. Create a new Particle Integration
+1. Create a new Particle Integration at the organization level
 2. Select Slack
 3. Select the same products you entered into the configuration json
-4. Set event name to match the value in your configuration json
+4. Set event name to `triggerSlack`, or a custom value that matches your configuration json
 5. Enter your webhook url
 6. Set the JSON template to `\{{{PARTICLE_EVENT_VALUE}}}`